 Holiday Eggnog French Toast

 While I love classic french toast, it’s fun to enjoy other variations…especially during the holidays!
-This french toast using eggnog is always on rotation during the Christmas season, as well as my overnight french toast with berries and french bread french toast.
+This French toast using eggnog is always on rotation during the Christmas season, as well as my overnight french toast with berries and French bread French toast.

-We love eggnog at our house and always make a few eggnog flavored recipes during the holidays, like eggnog fudge, eggnog pie or eggnog cookies.
+I always make a few eggnog flavored recipes during the holidays, like eggnog fudge, eggnog pie or eggnog cookies.
 I always seem to have leftover eggnog and this recipe was the perfect way to use it up!

 This dish is perfect to add to your Christmas morning menu and has all of the delicious flavors that everyone loves….eggnog, cinnamon and nutmeg.
 To top it all off, drizzle some maple syrup, cinnamon pancake syrup or even buttermilk syrup.
 Seriously so delicious!